KTern/docs-center/docs/content/digital-projects/project-hub/signoffs/creating-signoff-item/_index.en.md

 Here are the steps you can follow to **create signoff item** using KTern:

-**a.
-Click on the "Add Signoff" button.**
+**Step 1: Click on the "Add Signoff" button.**

 ![5-signoff-item-creation-1](https://storage.googleapis.com/ktern-public-files/product-documentation/Signoffs/5-signoff-item-creation-1.png)

-**b.
-This will open a drawer where you can specify the details of the signoff as mentioned below:**
+**Step 2: This will open a drawer where you can specify the details of the signoff as mentioned below:**

 #### i.
 Overview: